“Coworking San Cristobal de las Casas…is that even a thing that exists in a small colonial town in Southern Mexico?!”

 Amor Negro Cafe

-We had our eyes on going to Amor Negro Cafe ever since we first booked our flights to Tuxtla Guiterrez!
+We had our eyes on Amor Negro Cafe ever since we first booked our flights to Tuxtla Guiterrez!
 Amor Negro Cafe (aka Black Love Coffee) is located inside the Plaza San Augustin and it’s also beautifully styled.
-Being in the plaza, you feel like you’re in a big light-filled space where you can get some work done.
+Being in the plaza, you feel like you’re in a big, light-filled space where you can get some work done.

-They also didn’t seem too happy whenever you brought your laptop out.
+They also didn’t seem too happy whenever we brought our laptops out.
 I would just keep the hours to a minimum when visiting places like this.

-We were happy with the number of choices for cafes to work from however…they seemed to keep you at a time limit at some cafes.
-The laptop lifestyle wasn’t so well received in our experience which is why I recommend choosing a coworking space instead.
+We were happy with the number of choices of cafes to work from, however…they seemed to keep you at a time limit at some cafes.
+The laptop lifestyle wasn’t as well received in our experience which is why I recommend choosing a coworking space instead.

 When is the best time to visit San Cristobal de las Casas?

 The best time to visit San Cristobal de las Casas is from the end of February to mid-May.
 You get more daylight hours and the warmest days throughout the year.
-June is probably the worst time to visit because it could rain 28/30 days that you’re there!
+June is probably the worst time to visit because it could rain 28 out of 30 days that you’re there!

-What’s the wifi speed in San Cristobal de las Casas like for digital nomads?
+How is the wifi in San Cristobal de las Casa?

-The wifi speed in San Cristobal de las Casas ranged from 6 Mbps to 80 Mbps.
-Your best chance for the fastest wifi is at the Centralita coworking space or by staying at Co.404 for the fastest wifi.
+The wifi speed in San Cristobal de las Casas ranges from 6 Mbps to 80 Mbps.
+Your best chance for the fastest wifi is at the Centralita coworking space or by staying at Co.404.
 Caution: Our signal/phone data did not work very well around the city so hot-spotting wasn’t always a viable option.

 What’s the cost of living in San Cristobal de las Casas for digital nomads?

-Will digital nomads like San Cristobal de las Casas as a destination?
+Is San Cristobal de las Casas worth visiting?

 Save This Post For Later On Pinterest!